 The Canon EOS M50 is a 24Mp APS-C format mirrorless camera that sits between the Canon M100 and M6 in the manufacturer’s line-up.
 However, unlike both of these cameras (and like the flagship M5), it has an electronic viewfinder built-in.

-Further good news is that Canon has finally realised that people now expect more than Full-HD recording capability and the M50 is 4K enabled.
+Further good news is that Canon has finally realised that people now expect more than Full-HD recording capability and the M50 is 4K enabled, but that comes with some limitations.
 Other notable features include a vari-angle touchscreen and Canon’s latest incarnation of its processing engine – DIGIC 8.

 Sensor and Processing Engine